miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 It's a web app chipped as flakes off the core.
 Connect all the dots of this project in one easy installer.
-I will work from NixOS as my daily use core stone from which I chip off (from Chip O'Theseus) new `flake.nix`'s, haha!
+I will work from NixOS as my daily use core stone from which I chip off (from Chip O'Theseus) new `flake.nix`'s, ahaha!
 IaC subsystems carried around with git repos.
 Who cares if it's actually Linux there if you're on Mac or Windows?
 It's similar to  how Electron aps like VSCode or Slack work, but without NodeJS and not trying to hide that it's a webserver.